mindplay-dk/kissform/README.md

  * Field titles get reused, e.g. between `<label>` tags and error messages, but you can also customize displayed names in error messages, if needed.

+ * Default error messages can be localized/customized.

+It deliberately does not implement any of the following:

+ * Form layout: there are too many possible variations, and it's just HTML, which is really easy to do in the first place - it's not worthwhile.

+ * Language selection: again, too many scenarios - you could be checking browser headers, domain-names or a user-defined setting, that's your business; using dependency injection, you should have no trouble injecting the required set of language constants in a multi-language scenario.

+ * A plugin architecture: you don't need one - just use everyday OO patterns to solve problems like a thrifty programmer.
+Extend the renderer and validator as needed for your business/project/module/scenario/model, etc.

 If you think that sounds very simple, that's because it is - this library does very little and gets out of your way whenever you need to do something fancy.